Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-A state of happiness based on false hope or illusion.
+A state of happiness based on false beliefs or illusions.

 Usage: